Skip to main content

 CDE Review of a Carryover Waiver Request

-Completion of the waiver section in the Title I, Part A LEA Carryover data collection form is not an automatic approval of the carryover waiver request.
+Completion of the waiver section in the Title I, Part A LEA Carryover data collection form does not result in an automatic approval of the carryover waiver request.

-The waiver request must be approved by the CDE before the LEA may allocate, expend, and/or obligate the excess carryover funds.
+• Must be approved by CDE staff before the LEA may allocate, expend, and/or obligate the excess carryover funds.

-If the LEA is not granted a carryover waiver, the CDE will invoice the LEA for all funds over the allowable 15 percent limitation.
+If the LEA is not granted a carryover waiver, the CDE will invoice the LEA for all funds above the allowable 15 percent limitation.

 Back to Top